 We understand that the teenage years and adolescence can be hard.
-It can be difficult to deal with changes in your body, the emerging and sometime overwhelming feelings of sexuality, changes in self-identity, relationships, the pressure to perform, uncertainty about the future: to name just a few.
+It can be difficult to deal with changes in your body.
+Emerging and sometime overwhelming feelings of sexuality.
+Changes in self-identity.
+Dealing with relationships.
+The pressure to perform.
+Uncertainty about the future.
 Is it any wonder you’re having difficult coping?

 Having someone to talk to outside of parents, teachers, and peers can be an invaluable resource for mental and emotional development.

 Together, through understanding, compassion, and hard work, we can help you communicate, cope, and heal.

 Do you wonder whether your irritable, moody, unhappy adolescent might actually be teen depressed?
 Most teens feel unhappy at times.
 Then add hormones to the mix.
 Coupled with other changes happening in a teen’s life and it’s easy to see why their moods swing like a pendulum.

 Your teen is probably not going to tell you that they are depressed.
 They may act out in ways that say they are.
 But findings show that 1 out of every 8 adolescents teen have depression.

 Fortunately, teen depression can be treated as well as the serious problems that come with it.